How To Protect The ‘Happy’ In Your Holidays

 It’s enough to make you call foul-la-la-la-la as your peaceful, silent nights give way to anxious, sleepless nights.

-Start by keeping track of BE’s ULTIMATE #BUYBLACK HOLIDAY GIFT GUIDE and get a jump on next year’s shopping, which will make your shopping far less stressful and way more satisfying.
-But before you load up the shopping cart for others, Taylor suggests that you take a page from the personal finance gamebook, and give to yourself first.
+Start by getting a jump on next year’s shopping, which will make your shopping far less stressful and way more satisfying.
+But before you load up the shopping cart for others, Taylor suggests that you take a page from the personal finance gamebook and give to yourself first.
 Here are her favorite gifts for the soul:

 Put down your smartphone and think about how you really feel.
 You can’t get what you need if you don’t know what you need.